.jpg)

 Below we dive into ecommerce payment processing, and explore how it works, different payment methods, and what to look for in a payment processor.

-Ecommerce, a contraction of electronic commerce, refers to any buying and selling of goods and services that takes place on the Internet.
+Ecommerce, a contraction of electronic commerce, refers to any buying and selling of goods or services that take place on the Internet.
 It includes online transactions, where consumers pay businesses through digital means, but also the entire commerce experience, from browsing to buying and customer service.
 Ecommerce has transformed the global economy, allowing businesses to reach a worldwide customer base and consumers to shop without leaving their homes.

-Business-to-consumer (B2C) commerce is any type of Ecommerce where businesses sell products or services directly to individual consumers.
+Business-to-consumer (B2C) commerce is any type of ecommerce where businesses sell products or services directly to individual consumers.
 For example, online retail marketplaces, food delivery services, and subscription platforms.

 Business-to-business (B2B) commerce describes when businesses sell products or services to other businesses.
 For example, sales between manufacturers, wholesalers, and retailers.
-B2B Ecommerce often takes place on platforms that cater to the specific needs of businesses, by facilitating things like bulk ordering and customized pricing, or directly between organizations.
+B2B ecommerce often takes place on platforms that cater to the specific needs of businesses, by facilitating things like bulk ordering and customized pricing, or directly between organizations.

 Consumer-to-consumer (C2C) includes any type of online commerce that involves individuals selling products or services directly to other individuals.
 Online marketplaces, like eBay or Amazon, and classified ads platforms, like Craigslist, facilitate C2C transactions by providing the tools for individuals to interact and pay each other.

 Direct-to-consumer (D2C) commerce occurs when brands sell their products directly to consumers, bypassing traditional channels like retailers or distributors.
-D2C Ecommerce has been enabled by the rise of online platforms and social media, allowing brands to form direct relationships with their customers and giving them much more control over the customer experience.
+D2C ecommerce has been enabled by the rise of online platforms and social media, allowing brands to form direct relationships with their customers and giving them much more control over the customer experience.

 Consumer-to-business (C2B) is an ecommerce model where consumers provide skills, expertise, or products and services to businesses in exchange for payment.
 It is the opposite of traditional commerce as the consumer is the supplier, creating value for a business that can then drive further growth.
 Platforms like Upwork and Shutterstock have enabled C2B commerce.